Kelvxn/BookStore-API/README.md

 ## Introduction
 A book store API.
-An API where users can view books they want to buy or add it to their bookmark for later, view & subscribe to publishers to get notified by email when a publisher publishes a new book and also, view authors to see list of books they've written.
+An API where users can view books they want to buy or add it to their bookmark for later, view & subscribe to publishers and/or authors to get notified by email when the publisher/author releases a new book

 Built with Django & Django Rest Framework.